-Get Vaccine: A Garden command that helps you book appointments at Berlin's vaccination centers
+Get Vaccine: Let Garden help you book slots at Berlin's vaccination centers

 By Eythor Magnusson